 As we climb, the air changes.
 It gets cooler, cleaner.
 You'll see terraced farms carved into the hillsides, clinging to impossible angles.
 We'll pass small bazaars like Trishuli Bazaar and Betrawati.
 If the sky is clear-and I always pray to the mountain gods for clear skies- we will stop for a moment near a town called Kalikasthan.
 This is the moment that makes every bump in the road worth it.
 You'll look around and see the sheer, white walls of Ganesh Himal (7,422m) and, if we are lucky, a glimpse of Langtang Lirung(7,227m) winking at us from afar.

 After about 4 to 6 hours, we reach Dhunche (2,030m/6,660ft), the administrative headquarters of the district.
-This is where our guides will handle the paperwork of Langtang National Park permits.
+This is where our guides will handle the paperwork for Langtang National Park permits.
 From Dhunche, the road gets a little rougher-what we call a "Nepali massage."
 It descends steeply into the valley towards the Bhote Kosi River.
 This last hour is full of anticipation.
 The mountain gets closer, the vegetation gets lusher, and finally, the road spits us out at our destination, Syabru Besi: The Gateway.
 Overnightstay at the Syabru Besi.

 Approx. 6-7hrs Trek to Lama Hotel 11-12 km